-A conversation about pandemic school leadership with Dr. Errick L. Greene, Superintendent, Jackson Public Schools, by Dr. Kristyn Klei Borrero, Founder, CT3
+A conversation about school leadership during difficult times with Dr. Errick L. Greene, Superintendent, Jackson Public Schools, by Dr. Kristyn Klei Borrero, Founder, CT3

 Dr. Errick Greene is a lifetime educator, change maker, and leader at the helm of Jackson Public Schools, the largest urban district in the state of Mississippi.
 Dr. Greene grew up in Flint, Michigan, and then went on to earn his bachelors, two masters, and doctorate degrees from Howard University, Trinity University, and University of Pennsylvania.
 Prior to becoming superintendent of Jackson Public Schools in 2018, Dr. Greene worked in DC Public Schools, Detroit Public Schools, and Tulsa Public Schools.
 During his time as superintendent, Dr. Greene has already faced myriad challenges, including a global pandemic, resourcing shortages, racial and social injustice, and a major pivot in what K-12 education looks like across the country.